-How can schools best cater for the diverse needs of their children to guarantee access to the curriculum?
+How can schools best cater for the diverse needs of their SEMH children to increase access to the curriculum?

 What is SEMH?

 Social, Emotional and Mental Health (SEMH) is considered a type of special education need.
 The term "SEMH" can be replaced by the term "Behavioural Emotional Social Development (BESD) or Emotional Social Development (EBD)".
 People use language to communicate and express their feelings, thoughts, and emotions.
 Pupils with SEMH needs, use behaviour responses as alternative communication way.
 They usually have difficulties expressing and managing their feelings and behaviours.

 An individual with a SEMH need might struggle with social skills and developing positive relationships, may be more likely to act impulsively or display low self-esteem.
 It's important to understand that this kind of special education need is often an on-going process that requires long-term intervention, which can be provided through specialized support programs.
 For example, one such program could focus on teaching the student techniques for managing their emotions and improving their social skills.

 For children with SEMH in mainstream schools, additional support may be provided during the school day by educational institutions or other professionals.
 This could include one-on-one counseling, peer-mentoring groups or small group work.
 It’s important to understand that all students have unique needs and it’s imperative to address those and provide appropriate assistance so that they can succeed in a mainstream environment.

 A special school, mainstream school and independent school will all have an anxious child they are concerned about.
 Regardless of the education setting, all schools should be concerned with mental health in children.
 What can school colleagues do in an educational setting to improve these individual situations?
 In this article, we will explore how emotional well-being needs to be catered for in order to deliver a suitable education for the child.